itsyanes/web-scraper/docs/string.md

 **Parameters:**
 - wrapper (String *): a pointer to a String wrapper.
 - substr (string): the substring to look for in the String.
-- newSubstr (string): the substring to replace each occurence with.
+- newSubstr (string): the substring to replace each occurrence with.

 **Returns:** A pointer to the String.